TanStack/router/docs/api/api.md

 ### Options

-- `opts.from`
+#### `opts.from`

-  - `string`
+- Type: `string`
 - The route id of the closest parent match
 - Optional, but recommended for full type safety.
 - If `opts.strict` is `true`, TypeScript will warn for this option if it is not provided.
 - If `opts.strict` is `false`, TypeScript will provided loosened types for the returned loader data.

-- `opts.strict`
+#### `opts.strict`

-  - `boolean`
+- Type: `boolean`
 - Optional - `default: true`
 - If `false`, the `opts.from` option will be ignored and types will be loosened to to reflect the shared types of all possible loader data.

-- `opts.select`
+#### `opts.select`

 - Optional
 - `(loaderData: TLoaderData) => TSelected`
 - If supplied, this function will be called with the loader data and the return value will be returned from `useLoaderData`.
 This value will also be used to determine if the hook should re-render its parent component using shallow equality checks.

 ### Returns